Thomas Stephens (Jesuit): Early years and studies

-The son of a merchant, Stephens was born a Protestant in Bushton, Wiltshire, England, and studied at Oxford before becoming a Catholic.
+The son of a merchant, Thomas Stephens was born a Protestant in Bushton, Wiltshire, England.
+He was first educated at Winchester College, then at Oxford, before becoming a Catholic.
 He went to Rome where he entered the Society of Jesus in 1575.
-He did philosophical studies at the Collegio Romano before departing for Lisbon, en route for Goa which he reached on 24 October 1579, probably the first Englishman to set foot on Indian soil.
+He did philosophical studies at the Collegio Romano before departing for Lisbon, en route for Goa which he reached on 24 October 1579, likely considered to be among the earliest English settlers in India.
 This is, however, disputed by G. Schurhammer and others.
 After a few months of theological studies he was ordained to the priesthood in 1580.
 He learned to read and write in Konkani and Marathi.

 In Goa

 He was the Jesuit Superior of Salcete from 1590 to 1596.
 Except for a year in Vasai (Bassein), a Portuguese holding north of Bombay (Mumbai), he spent all his pastoral years in Salcete, being parish priest in Margão, Benaulim, Marmugão, Navelim and several other places.
 He died in Salcete in 1619.

 It is very likely that Roberto de Nobili, SJ, met Thomas Stephens upon landing in Goa, and before proceeding to the Madurai Mission.
 Falcão has shown that there are terms common to both these pioneers of inculturation, e.g. jnana-snana (bath of knowledge or enlightenment), a term which Stephens used for baptism and which de Nobili seems to have borrowed; the term is still current in Tamil Christian usage.
 Stephens died in Salcete, Goa, aged about 70.